askonube/IR-Powershell-Web-Request/README.md

 ### **Detection and Analysis**

-- An alert was defined to trigger for suspicious web requests executed from PowerShell scripts on the virtual host machine `win-vm-mde`.
-The `DeviceProcessEvents` table was used to uncover more information regarding the incident.
+- An alert was defined to trigger on suspicious web requests executed via PowerShell scripts on the virtual host machine `win-vm-mde`.
+The `DeviceProcessEvents` table was used to gather more information regarding the incident.

 ![image](https://github.com/user-attachments/assets/dc3f7fe7-71f8-4244-a3d2-af9cd2b3ef59)